 We were in an Assembly of God church, which is a Pentecostal denomination.
 They speak in tongues and believe that the baptism in the Holy Spirit is a secondary experience to salvation.
 The AoG church also believes that a person can lose their salvation.

 Mike had been confronted by an independent Baptist pastor, who believed tongues were of the devil and that believers are eternally secure.
-The pastor had convinced him of the truth of his doctrines, and Mike had switched churches no the spot.
+The pastor had convinced him of the truth of his doctrines, and Mike had switched churches on the spot.
 It puzzled me.

 A couple months later, however, an odd thing happened.
-I was waiting for a ride to my church, and an acquaintance came to my barracks to pick up someone for his church.
+I was waiting for a ride to my church, and an acquaintance came to my barracks (Air Force) to pick up someone for his church.
 My ride didn't show up, and the acquaintance couldn't find the person he was supposed to pick up.
 We got to talking, and he invited me to come to his church with him.

 I went.
 I sat in a pew, and as I was talking with this acquaintance, someone sat down next to me in the pew.
 I turned, and it was Mike!